score-spec/docs/content/en/docs/Tutorials/paws-humanitec.md

         secret: true
 ```

-## Executing `Score -humanitec`
+## Executing `score-humanitec`

-Run the `Score -humanitec` CLI tool to create a new Humanitec deployment:
+Run the `score-humanitec` CLI tool to create a new Humanitec deployment:

 <aside>
 💡 To authenticate with Humanitec API a static token should be created as described in [this section](https://api-docs.humanitec.com/#section/Introduction/Authentication).